JordanCWard/Elist/README.md

 <img width="501" alt="Mobile App" src="https://github.com/user-attachments/assets/3cdc1095-a95b-4bba-aeaf-9abeead4a61b">

 #### Findings:
 - **Mobile App Performance:** Sales and order growth spiked in 2020 (114% increase in sales, 237% increase in orders) but slowed in 2021 (42% sales growth, 165% order growth) and declined significantly in 2022 (41% drop in sales, 39% drop in orders).
-The average order value (AOV) decreased steadily from $111 in 2019 to $36 in 2022, reflecting a shift toward smaller item purchases such as the Samsung Charging Cable Pack (351% growth in 2021) and the Samsung Webcam (128% growth in 2021).
+The AOV decreased steadily from $111 in 2019 to $36 in 2022, reflecting a shift toward smaller item purchases such as the Samsung Charging Cable Pack (351% growth in 2021) and the Samsung Webcam (128% growth in 2021).
 - **Website Performance:** Total sales surged in 2020 (164% growth) but declined by 11% in 2021 and 46% in 2022, with order growth patterns varying.
 The website's AOV has generally increased, from $237 in 2019 to $294 in 2022, with fluctuations in between.
 Customers primarily use the website for purchasing higher-value items.
 - **Customer Preferences:** Customers tend to purchase lower-value items on the mobile app and higher-value items on the website.